MelHiour/lunchmoney-share-price-tracker/README.md

 - Create a manual account in [lunchmoney.app](https://lunchmoney.app)
 - Get the AssetID for the account.
 The easiest way is to open a transaction window and copy paste it from URL.
 Example: https://my.lunchmoney.app/transactions/2024/12?time=all&match=any&asset=12345
 - Get the API key for [lunchmoney.app](https://lunchmoney.app) here https://my.lunchmoney.app/developers (free)
 - Get the API key for [polygon.io](https://polygon.io).
-Just register and they will give you one
+Just register and they will give you one (free)
 - Fork the repository
 - Create two new secreats in Settings - Secrets and variables - Actions - Repository secrets
   - LUNCHMONEY_API